Pinkerton: 'The New Class War' Exposes the Oligarchs and Their Enablers

 Still, Republicans might have noticed that the voters haven’t disappeared; indeed, new groups have arisen to fill the place of the unions, at least in part.
 Some of these groups, such as the National Rifle Association, are on the right, but more are on the left (here’s looking at you, AOC and the Democratic Socialists of America, plus the Working Families Party, the Green Party, and Planned Parenthood, plus whatever astroturf outfits get funded by the likes of Bloomberg and Tom Steyer).
 And of course, the federal government itself has stepped in to handle many issues and concerns that the unions once handled.

 So now, in the 21st century, should conservatives really be so certain that America is better off without Big Labor?
-Does the right really think that either Big Business or Big Government will adequately look out for workers and their families.
+Does the right really think that either Big Business or Big Government will adequately look out for workers and their families?
 For his part, Lind—who himself defies any familiar ideological appellation—obviously thinks workers need bargaining power.

 Speaking of more power for working stiffs, now we come to Lind’s third check on the managerial overclass: organized voters.